AndreaCrotti/generators/index.rst

 - *Generator*: A function which returns an iterator.
 - *Iterator*: An object representing a stream of data.
-- *Iterable*: an object capable of returning its members one at a time.
+- *Iterable*: An object capable of returning its members one at a time.

 Possible drawbacks
 ==================